 5. High quality content will get shared.

 Lastly, if you post high quality content it will get SHARED.
 Farmers markets are always looking for photos to share on their Facebook pages - and that’s free publicity my friends.

 Here's an example.
 If you post a recipe using your product, paired with an awesome photo, chances are someone like me will see your post, go "Wow, that looks awesome" and send it to my best friend saying "Let's make this next girls night, it looks so good!"
 Then she'll click on your post, see your collection of gorgeous photos of the produce you grow, and hit 'follow', because who doesn't want gorgeous veggies showing up on their Instagram feeds?
 And done.
 You just grew your audience organically.

 If you're ready to jump in and get high quality (fun, not awkward, and totally usable) brand photos for your business, I'm your girl.

-I'm based in the Twin Cities and make it my business to offer affordable photography services to folks in the local food industry.
+I'm based in Somerset, WI and make it my business to offer affordable photography services to folks in the local food industry.

 Why?
 Because it matters so much.
 Because I want small businesses like yours to succeed.
 Because I want more people to get excited about shopping local, about eating seasonally, and about prioritizing their communities over convenience.